Danziger/slotjs/README.md

 Game Ideas
 ----------

+### No Random

 Instead of generating random numbers to decide whether or not the slot machine is going to give a price, this one works in a more predictable way, where the ability of an user to stop it at the right spot actually influences their ability to get a prize, which I think is also more engaging for them.
 Imagine, for example, the tension when having just one symbol left to get the jackpot:

 <p align="center">
     <img src="https://media2.giphy.com/media/xT5LMBHU0riscTRfXO/giphy.gif?cid=3640f6095c31f9a143544144495694c3" alt="Homer Simpson playing roulette" />
 </p>

+# Virtual Rooms

-We could also group players in "virtual rooms" according to some parameters like the time the spend to stop a reel, their recent average hit rate..., making sure they are on a similar skill level, and most of the money the spend will go to that room's jackpot, while a small percentage will go for fees.
+We could group players in "virtual rooms" according to some parameters like the time the spend to stop a reel, their recent average hit rate..., making sure they are on a similar skill level, and most of the money the spend will go to that room's jackpot, while a small percentage will go for fees.

-Also, we could use WebSockets to make them all aware of the prices others on that room are getting and have special symbols that give a random bonus: immediate prize, multipliers, slow-motion, wildcard symbol...
+Also, we could use WebSockets to make them all aware of the prices others on that room are getting to keep them more engaged in the game / competition.

+### Special Symbols

+We could have special symbols that give a random bonus: immediate prize, multipliers, slow-motion, wildcard symbol... and use the center of the slot machine to show that.

 Implementation Details, Limitations & Possible Improvements